Caneserkenc/Embedded-System-Design-Flow-on-Zynq-Ver.2023.2/docs/lab3.md

   <i> Rename LED </i>
   </p>

- 2. Or change LED_0s to LED in xdc file
- 3. Again click on **Generate Bitstream** and click Yes if prompted to save the Block Diagram, and click Yes again if prompted to launch **Synthesis** and **Implementation**.
+ 2. Again click on **Generate Bitstream** and click Yes if prompted to save the Block Diagram, and click Yes again if prompted to launch **Synthesis** and **Implementation**.
 Click Cancel when prompted to Open the Implemented Design

 ## Conclusion